Learning Resources

 Victory.
 Stand!
 Raising My Fist for Justice by Tommie Smith.

-• This graphic novel is the story of Tommie Smith, who, in 1968, during the medal ceremony at the Mexico City Olympics, protested racial injustices against African Americans.
+• This graphic memoir is the story of Tommie Smith, who, in 1968, during the medal ceremony at the Mexico City Olympics, protested racial injustices against African Americans.

 Across the Tracks: Remembering Greenwood, Black Wall Street, and the Tulsa Race Massacre by Alverne Ball